sodascience/osmenrich/README.md

 you intend to enrich large amounts of data or compute routing distances (e.g., driving duration) between many points, you should set up a local API endpoint.

-We provide a `docker-compose` workflow for this in the separate [osmenrich_docker repository](https://github.com/sodascience/osmenrich_docker).
-Use the `README` on the repository for setup instructions.
+Multiple `docker-compose` workflows for doing this are avaialble in the separate [osmenrich_docker repository](https://github.com/sodascience/osmenrich_docker).
+Use the `README` in the repository to select the workflow that fits your desired outcome.

 <img src="man/figures/docker.png" width="250px"></img>